brimdata/zed/docs/libraries/go.md

 ## Installation

-The Zed system is structured as a standard Go module so its easy to import into other Go projects straight from the GitHub repo.
+The Zed system is structured as a standard Go module so it's easy to import into other Go projects straight from the GitHub repo.

 Some of the key packages are: